ArkanKovanAbdullah/Arkan-Kovan-Abdullah.github.io/README.md

 > Description the project.

-This prject was created based on a template shared with microverse.
-It only consists of two sections.
-The navigation and sub section
+This prject was created based on a template shared with microverse.I did this branch with my coding partner we have implemented the following features:

+* When the user clicks (or taps) the hamburger button, the * mobile menu appears.
+* When the user clicks (or taps) the close (X) button, the mobile menu disappears.
+* When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
+* When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.

 ## Built With